Joshua's Hill

 Joshua's Hill (Yuşa Tepesi or Hazreti Yuşa Tepesi), a hill located on the Anatolian shore of the Bosporus in the Beykoz district of Istanbul, Turkey, is a shrine consisting of a mosque and a tomb dedicated to Yusha (Hazreti Yuşa).
 The summit of the hill is 202 metres (663 feet) above sea level and an important landmark for vessels coming from the Black Sea.
 On the summit is a terrace with benches for the comfort of pilgrims visiting the mosque and the tomb of Saint Joshua.
 To the north of the hill is Yoros Castle.

 History

-Although the hill is now a centre for Muslim pilgrimage, it had been sanctified long before the coming of Islam.
+Although the hill is now a center for Muslim pilgrimage, it had been sanctified long before the coming of Islam.
 At one time there was a temple to Zeus on its summit and the peak was known as the Bed of Hercules.
-In Byzantine times this was replaced by a church dedicated to St Michael which was destroyed by an earthquake in 1509.
+In Byzantine times this was replaced by a church dedicated to the angel Michael which was destroyed by an earthquake in 1509.